Module 11 of 14·18 min readOperator

 Eighteen months later, the robot is running.
 But the total bill is not $63,000.
 It is closer to $190,000.

-Continue reading with Professional access
+Continue reading with Operator access

 This module is part of Robotics.